martinskruze/martinskruze.github.io/_posts/2018-01-30-docker-cheatsheet.markdown

   - image 'redis' with data that stays from creation to creation and can be accessed from different locations (volume): `docker run -d -v {folder-location-outside-container}:{folder-location-inside-of} redis`
     - you can use `$PWD` as placeholder for current directory on outside e.g.: `docker run -d -v "$PWD/data":/data redis`
   - you can add environmental variables with `-e`: `-e NODE_ENV=production`
+- you can set up automatic restart policies for containers with additional option `--restart=on-failure:3` which will restart 3 times on failure before stopping or `--restart=always` if you want for container to allways try to restart if failed
+- you can add labels for container in options:
+  - single label with `-l` option e.g. `docker run -l user=12345 -d redis`
+  - labels from label file with `--labelfile` option, e.g. `docker run --label-file=labels -d redis` (each new label in new line of text file)
+  - you can see the labels of container with filtering json response from `inspect` e.g. `docker inspect -f "{{json .Config.Labels }}" redis`
+  - you can filter containers with `--filter` using labels e.g. `docker ps --filter "label=user=scrapbook"`

+## link containers or network them
+- you can simply link containers (used for simple database setups):
+  - initially create container you want to link to `docker run -d --name {friendly name} {base image name}` e.g. `docker run -d --name redis-server redis`
+  - afterwards `docker run --link {{name or id}:{alias} or {name or id}} alpine` e.g. `docker run --link redis-server:redis alpine`
+- you can link multiple containers also with `Docker Networks` which is usually the preferred way to do it - it is more elastic of creation/destruction of containers:
+  - create network with `docker network create {network-name}` e.g. `docker network create backend-network`
+  - run some container and add it to network: `docker run -d --name={new container name} --net={network-name} {base image}` e.g. `docker run -d --name=redis --net=backend-network redis` and container's name in network will be `redis.backend-network`
+  - you can add containers to existing network with: `docker network connect --alias {containers-alias-in-network} {network's-name} {container-that-you-want-to-add}` e.g. `docker network connect --alias db frontend-network2 redis`
+  - you can disconnect container from network: `docker network disconnect {networks name} containers name` e.g. `docker network disconnect frontend-network redis`

 ## create images
 - you can create docker images by using Dckerfiles with command `docker build {options} {directory-with-Dockerfile}`, for example `docker build -t webserver-image:v1 .` will build image called `webserver-image` with tag `v1` in current (`.`) folder.
   - if you will user the command `docker build -t webserver-image:v1 .` with Dockerfile from first example and any index.html in current folder, you will be able to run container with `docker run -d -p 80:80 webserver-image:v1` - which will lunch single page webserver with index.html file from docker image's creation.
+- to ensure persistence (data or databse) you can run thing called `Data Container` (also uses volumes):
+  - you can create DataContainer images with `docker create -v {folder_for_persistance} --name {friendly name} {container_image - with data}` e.g. `docker create -v /config --name dataContainer busybox`
+  - you can run contaners using this images volumes: `docker run --volumes-from {data-containers-base-name} {images-to-use-data-name}` e.g. `docker run --volumes-from dataContainer ubuntu`
+  - you can backup all data from data container `docker export {data containers name} > {filename}.tar` e.g. `docker export dataContainer > dataContainer.tar`
+  - you can import from file `docker import {filename}.tar` e.g. `docker import dataContainer.tar`
+- you can add files to ignore when building image with `.dockerignore` - text file that you add names of files that need to be ignored (for example - all git directories)
+- you can add labels for images in options:
+  - single label with `-l` option
+  - labels from label file with `--labelfile` option
+  - you can see the labels from image with filtering json response e.g. `docker inspect -f "{{json .ContainerConfig.Labels }}" redis`
+  - you can filter docker images with `--filter` e.g. `docker images --filter "label=vendor=Katacoda"`

 ### composing Dockerfile:
 You can add instructions in **Shell** and **Exec** forms: